tarwn/lessthandot-hugo/blogs/content/posts/2012-11-20-getting-ssrs-subscriptions-for-a.md

   <a href="/wp-content/uploads/users/kconan/SSRS_Schedule.JPG?mtime=1353450271"><img alt="" src="/wp-content/uploads/users/kconan/SSRS_Schedule.JPG?mtime=1353450271" width="505" height="136" /></a>
 </div>

 The Schedule table has a series of fields where it stores the schedule &#8211; Schedule.RecurrenceType, Schedule.DaysOfWeek and Schedule.DaysOfMonth.
-This one wasn&#8217;t going to be as straight forward to get past.
+This one wasn't going to be as straight forward to get past.
 I remember something in the back of my mind about taking a number have to square it or something or another but it was all really fuzzy.

-## This can&#8217;t be the first time someone has had to solve this issue, who&#8217;s got a blog or forum post about it?!?!
+## This can't be the first time someone has had to solve this issue, who's got a blog or forum post about it?!?!

 At this point, I figured it was time to turn to the web.
 This has to be an issue that others have come across, so how did they solve it?
-After searching around for a while, I wasn&#8217;t able to find anyone who broke down the schedule fields.
-In fact, the only responses from Microsoft on their forums was that they don&#8217;t support querying them!
+After searching around for a while, I wasn't able to find anyone who broke down the schedule fields.
+In fact, the only responses from Microsoft on their forums was that they don't support querying them!
 It was time for some bigger guns so I turned to twitter and posted on #SQLHELP and #SSRSHELP.

 After a little while and a couple of conversations, people gave me the idea of linking the Schedules to their jobs and pulling the schedules that way.
 Linking the Schedules to their Jobs was easy.
 However, the job schedules are also difficult to figure out because they are done in a similar way.

-## Ah, there&#8217;s light at the end of this tunnel!
+## Ah, there's light at the end of this tunnel!

 <div class="image_block">
   <a href="/wp-content/uploads/users/kconan/tunnel.jpg?mtime=1353450579"><img alt="" src="/wp-content/uploads/users/kconan/tunnel.jpg?mtime=1353450579" width="300" height="224" /></a>